frontend/toolbox/content/index.md

 With the Toolbox Generator, you're generating a nice front-end development environment with all the features you need.

+{{< note title="Under Construction" >}}
+The Toolbox Reader and styleguide tasks are currently under heavy refactoring.
+We are planning to extensively improve the overall look of everything and add many features in the coming months.
+{{< /note >}}

 ## What you'll get

 - A styleguide environment to showcase your front-end design